myoActivation®: A Powerful Approach to Pain, Scars & Movement

 Healthcare Professionals

-For healthcare professionals, ideal referrals include patients whose pain or limited mobility may be linked to fascial tension, scar tissue, or lymphatic compromise, as well as those with post-surgical scars seeking to improve both aesthetic appearance and functional mobility, particularly when traditional treatments have reached a plateau..
+For healthcare professionals, referrals include patients whose pain or limited mobility may be linked to fascial tension, scar tissue, or lymphatic compromise, as well as those with post-surgical scars seeking to improve both aesthetic appearance and functional mobility, particularly when traditional treatments have reached a plateau.

 myoActivation is not acupuncture or dry needling

-• Assessment-Driven: Begins with movement and palpation to locate the true source of restriction, not just the site of pain
+Each session begins with a detailed movement and palpation assessment to locate the source of restriction, not just where pain is felt.
+This process reveals the patterns of tension that are driving dysfunction throughout the body.

 So many people live with tension or pain